anudhagat/frontend-nanodegree-mobile-portfolio/README.md

 Bonus:
 ------
-I used Grunt to minified css and js files.
+I used Grunt to minify css and js files.
 I also used it compress all images, except for pizzeria.jpg.
 All html files were also minified.
 All files are stored in a separate directory called build.
 I tested the build version.
 PageSpeed Insights and Chrome/Dev Tools gave me the same results as mentioned above.